 A graduation cap icon will appear, select to see the general school information: address, level, type and school rating.
 You can select the name of the school to view the full school details and reviews.

-Select Search for Listings here to search for properties within the school district boundaries.
+Select Search in This Area to search for properties within the school district boundaries.
 This can obviously really come in handy when buyers want to live close to a school or in a particular school district.

 While there are various ways to search, there are also additional layers of information you can add while viewing maps to increase your knowledge of an area or help further your parameters of search.

-One of these is data layers or heats maps.
+One of these is data layers or heat maps.
 These showcase current market trends and historical data from up to 11 different datasets—each layer a graphical representation of a geography’s home values, average sales price, flood zones, square foot values, distressed properties, and more.
 The data layers displayed are intended to give users another way to understand trends and data for geographies of interest.

 It’s helpful to choose the “Road” map background option when using the map layers so you can better visualize the data.
 Choose an indicator such as “12-month Change in Estimated Value” or “Flood Zones” to see similarities and differences across the area you searched.
 A legend for interpreting the data is shown on the bottom right of the map.